 The mushrooms you find popping up from the forest floor and in fields are actually the fruiting body of the fungus which is subterranean.
 Mushrooms are the rough equivalent of fruit on a plant.
 They produce spores instead of seeds but serve a similar function in that they help to spread the species.

 OK, so while I and many others love mushrooms, I’m aware that many don’t.
 For those, the word fungus is just some disgusting, slimy thing that the world would be better without.
 So bear with me for a moment while I talk about the other side of mushrooms.

 For as long as I can remember, I have always been fascinated by mushrooms.
 For example, did you know that in canada mushrooms containing psilocybin are being investigated for their potential medical benefits?
 Scientists suspect that these kinds of magic mushrooms might be useful for treating addiction, anxiety, and depression – learn more about that by checking out web articles on it.
 Ultimately, it is interesting to think about what the future might hold for psychedelics.

 Furthermore, I’m not overstating the case by saying that the health of all forests in the world is directly related to the population and variety of certain fungus.
 Mycorrhizal fungus, which makes up a huge class the fungus family perform a wonderful symbiotic relationship with all manner of plants from grasses to trees.
-They send their hyphae or filaments out 20 times further that the roots grow and mine natural phosphorus and other trace minerals and nutrients and inject these needed nutrients directly into the roots of the plants making for healthier and more disease resistant ecosystem.
+They send their hyphae or filaments out 20 times further that the roots grow and mine natural phosphorus and other trace minerals and nutrients and inject these needed nutrients directly into the roots of the plants making for a healthier and more disease resistant ecosystem.
 The mycelial component of topsoil within a typical Douglas fir forest in the Pacific Northwest approaches 10% of the total biomass and that doesn’t even count the mass of the endomycorrhizae and the many yeast-like fungi that thrive in the topsoil.